dinexh/Project_Phantom/README.md

 1. Clone the repository: `git clone https://github.com/your-username/zeroone-club-website.git`
 2. Navigate to the project directory: `cd zeroone-club-website`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
-5. Open your web browser and visit `http://localhost:3000` to view the website.
+3. Open your web browser and visit `http://localhost:3000` to view the website.

 ## Usage